-You may be tempted to overestimate what you can afford so that you can get into a better car.
-Consider how much extra money you have left over after paying bills each month.
+Avoid overestimating what you can afford so that you can get into a better car.
+Instead, consider how much extra money you have left over after paying bills each month.
 That's the amount you're able to afford.
 Check your budget to see what you can really afford to pay and stick to that amount, even if you're approved for a loan with bigger payments.

 You can shop more realistically when you have a pre-approved loan amount to work with.
 Talk to your bank or credit union about getting a car loan and to find out the pre-approval process.
 If you can't get approved with your bank, your car salesman may be able to put you in contact with a lender who caters to car buyers with bad credit.

-When you're buying a car with bad credit, you may not be approved for high loan amount, which may mean you have to sacrifice some of the features you want.
-Leather seats, sunroof, and a premium speaker system may not be options when you're trying to buy a car with bad credit.
+When you're buying a car with bad credit, you may not be approved for a high loan amount, which may mean you have to sacrifice some of the features you want.
+Leather seats, a sunroof, and a premium speaker system may not be options.
 You're already facing a higher loan payment because of the interest rate.
-Don't make it bigger by adding features to your car.
+Don't make it bigger by loading on all the latest features.

 Before you take on an expensive car loan, check to see if your state has any nonprofit agencies that provide loans or vehicles to low-income consumers.
-Check out this PDF listing car ownership programs by state.
 Unfortunately, there's not a program in every state.